The Gordey family of Armstrong Collision is basking in a recent family accomplishment at the National Skills Competition!

 Brian is very proud that Kurtis is “currently working at Armstrong Collision to get his hours in” during the summer and while he’s in school.
 “He just purchased a big tool box and is very excited about his up-and-coming career.”

-Stop on by at Armstrong’s Quality Assured Collision to share in Kurtis’ milestone with the whole family—he’s sure to be a certified autobody technician soon!
+Stop on by at Armstrong Collision, a Quality Assured Collision repair shop to share in Kurtis’ milestone with the whole family—he’s sure to be a certified auto body technician soon!
 Who knows?
 Maybe he’ll be working on your car next!